Now I’ll keep this short. Being a millennial myself I know how easy it is to let your mind wander... Swipe, tap, tap. Ooo a cute cat video!

 It is thought that Millennials are more trusting with the safety of their personal data(iii).

 Pro Tip: Don’t be repetitive.
 With millennials sharing their data more readily they will likely be on multiple marketing lists, so keep them interested by making your emails to teachers short, punchy, and above all personal.

 Millennials seek instant gratification and consume rapidly.
 Amazon Prime’s pay-more for a speedier delivery time is a great example of how companies are shifting their approaches to meet the demands and expectations of millennials.

 Pro Tip: Think about how quickly you can offer your product or service.
-If there is a ‘fast-track’ way of providing your offering to UK schools and teachers, it will likely pay dividends to your millennial audience going forward.
+If there is a ‘fast-track’ way of providing your offering to schools and teachers, it will likely pay dividends to your millennial audience going forward.

 Marketing to millennials is an ongoing journey where trying and testing your techniques is paramount to a fruitful return.
 Stay ahead of the curve by implementing these tips in your emails to teachers today and you may just drag our attention away from social media for 5 minut…

 Swipe, tap, tap... ooo a cat dressed as a PIRATE?
 I can’t resist!